 \subsection{Move One-ball at a Time}

 \textbf{Task Settings:} This task is an extension of \textit{Clustering} where the policy can only move one ball at a time.
 We increase the horizon of each episode from 100 to 300.
-At each time step, the agent can choose one ball to take a velocity-based action for 0.1 second. \textbf{Implementation Details: } We design a bi-level approach based on our method as shown in Figure~\ref{fig:onebyone} (b): Every 20 time steps, the high-level planner outputs an object index $i_t$ with the largest target-gradient's component:
+At each time step, the agent can choose one ball to take a velocity-based action for 0.1 seconds.

+\textbf{Implementation Details: } We design a bi-level approach based on our method as shown in Fig.~\ref{fig:onebyone} (b): Every 20-time steps, the high-level planner outputs an object index $i_t$ with the largest target gradient's component:

 where $\g_t^i \in \R^{2}$ denotes the component of the target gradient on the i-th object.
-In the following 20 steps, the ORCA planner computes the target velocity according to $\g_t^i$ and masks all the other object's velocity to zero.
+In the following 20 steps, the ORCA planner computes the target velocity according to $\g_t^i$ and masks all other objects' velocities to zero.

-We compare our method with a goal-based baseline where the agent first generates goals for each object via the VAE used in Goal(ORCA).
-Then the high-level planner choose the object with the farthest distance to goal as $i_t$.
-The low-level planner of this baseline is same as ours.
+We compare our method with a goal-based baseline where the agent generates goals for each object via the VAE used in Goal~(ORCA).
+Then the high-level planner chooses the object with the farthest distance to the goal, denoted as $i_t$.
+The low-level planner of this baseline is the same as ours.

-\textbf{Results:} As shown in Figure 6 (a), (c), our method achieves more appealing results, better efficiency and performance compared with goal-based baseline.
+\textbf{Results:} As shown in Fig.~\ref{fig:onebyone} (a), (c), our method achieves more appealing results, better efficiency and performance compared with the goal-based baseline.